ImVictorM/ECommerceManagement/docs/Coupons/Coupons.md

 Field Rules

-- $type: Must be set to "CouponProductRestriction".
+- `$type` - Must be set to "CouponProductRestriction".
-- productAllowedIds: Array of product IDs for which the coupon is applicable.
+- `productAllowedIds` - Array of product IDs for which the coupon is applicable.

 Example: